jeremyosborne/dnpk/src/core/simulation/battle/README.md

 * A group of armies form the `attackers`.
     * can be associated with an `empire` for additional modifiers.
     * can be associated with a `structure` for additional modifiers.
-    * can be associated with `terrain` for additional modifiers.
+    * can be associated with a specific `terrain` for additional modifiers.
 * A group of armies form the `defenders`.
     * can be associated with an `empire` for additional modifiers.
     * can be associated with a `structure` for additional modifiers.
-    * can be associated with `terrain` for additional modifiers.
+    * can be associated with a specific `terrain` for additional modifiers.
-* A type of `terrain` is applied to the battle.
-General `terrain` affects both `attackers` and `defenders` if the `attackers` or `defenders` do not have their own terrain specified.
+* Optional: a general `terrain` can be associated with the battle.
+General `terrain` affects both `attackers` and `defenders` and effects are cumulative with the individual terrain.
-* calculate `effective base strength` for all `attackers` and `defenders` armies:
+* calculate `effective base strength` for `attackers` and `defenders`:
     * `effective base strength` represents the army's current strength based on promotions, shrine bonuses, experience, maluses, etc.
-    * `effective base strength` is not capped by the `unit strength modifier max` during this calculation and its value, even when greater from the non-modified `base strength` of the `army` type.
     * start with the `army.strength` value
-    * add modifiers from `brawn` effects on any equipment carried by the army
-    * add modifiers from `brawn` effects on the army
-    * add modifiers from `brawn-terrain-modifier` effects on the army
+    * for every effect or equipment.effect of `brawn`, add sum of all modifiers
+    * for every effect or equipment.effect of `brawn-terrain-modifier` that matches any of the associated terrain, add sum of all modifiers
-* with the `effective base strength` of each army calculated, `attackers` and `defenders` have their `effective group battle strength modifier` calculated.
+* calculate `effective group strength modifier` for `attackers` and `defenders`:
-    * an aerial army within the army-group will contribute a one time +1 to the `effective group battle strength modifier`.
-    * an elite army within the army-group will contribute a one time +1 to the `effective group battle strength modifier`.
-    * any unit with any brawn-aura effects will contribute all of the modifiers of the brawn-auras to the `effective group battle strength modifier`.
-    * any unit with any equipment with any brawn-aura effects will contribute all of the modifiers of the brawn-auras to the `effective group battle strength modifier`.
+    * if any army with any effect or equipment.effect of `aerial` add +1
+    * if any army with any effect or equipment.effect of `elite` add +1
+    * for every army, for every effect or equipment.effect of `brawn-aura`, add sum of all modifiers
-    * any hero in the army will contribute a leadership bonus based on their `effective base strength`
+    * for every hero, calculate a `leadership bonus` based on the `effective base strength` of the hero, add sum of all `leadership bonus`es
-    * any brawn-terrain-modifier provided by the `empire` effects + associated `terrain` will be applied to the `effective group battle strength modifier`.
-    * any associated `structures` with `brawn-aura` effects will contribute all of their modifiers to the `effective group battle strength modifier`.
-    * If the rule set applies any value for `unit strength modifier max` >= 0, this value will cap the total available `effective group battle strength modifier`.
-* with the `effective base strength` and `effective group battle strength modifier`, this is applied to the respective individual armies, and calculates the `effective strength` of the unit.
+    * for the empire, for every effect of `brawn-terrain-modifier` that matches any of the associated terrain, add sum of all modifiers
+    * for every structure, for every effect or equipment.effect of `brawn-aura`, add sum of all modifiers
+* calculate `group strength modifier` for the `attackers` and `defenders`:
+    * `group strength modifier = max(group strength modifier min, min(group strength modifier max, effective group strength modifier))`
+* calculate `effective strength` for `attackers` and `defenders`:
-    * Math.max(`effective base strength` + `effective group battle strength modifier`, `unit strength max`)
+    * for every army, `effective strength = max(army strength min, min(army strength max, effective base strength + group strength modifier))`
-* `attackers` and `defenders` have individual army `effective base health` calculated
+* calculate `effective base health` for `attackers` and `defenders`:
-    * `effective base health` is not capped.
+    * `effective base health` represents the army's current health based on promotions, shrine bonuses, experience, maluses, etc.
-    * equipment with `constitution` modifiers are added to the `effective base health`.
-    * effects with `constitution` modifiers are added to the `effective base health`.
+    * start with the `army.health` value
+    * for every effect or equipment.effect of `constitution`, add sum of all modifiers
+* calculate `effective group health modifier` for `attackers` and `defenders`:
+    * for every army, for every effect or equipment.effect of `constitution-aura`, add sum of all modifiers
+    * for every structure, for every effect or equipment.effect of `constitution-aura`, add sum of all modifiers
+* calculate `group health modifier` for `attackers` and `defenders`:
+    * `group health modifier = max(group health modifier min, min(group health modifier max, effective group group modifier))`
+* calculate `effective health` for `attackers` and `defenders`:
+    * for every army, `effective health = max(army health min, min(army health max, effective base health + group health modifier))`